seanking11/trackr/README.md

 Trackr is a mobile application written in react-native that tracks a users mood over time and compares it with other health stats to promote better mental health.
 Takes advantage of HealthKit.

+## Features

+`trackr` is still a work in progress, but currently has implemented:
+ - Account creation
+ - Full authentication and log in capabilities
+ - Log different moods to a remote server
+ - Display mood over time on a chart - WIP

 ## Mockups

 Below are the initial mockups to guide development.
 Features will most likely be adjusted and change throughout versioning.